shar1738/FinTech_Experiment/git_explanation.md

 # Revert (create new commit that undoes an old one)
 git revert <commit>
 7) Rebase — “replay” commits (rewrites history)

-Rebase takes commits from your branch, computes their changes, and creates new commits with different parents (new hashes).
-This rewrites history — don’t rebase commits that others have based work on.
-Use rebase locally to keep history linear.
+Takes commits from your branch, calculates changes, and creates new commits with different parents → new hashes.
+Use locally to keep history linear.

 Commands: